robincornett/simple-staff/README.md

 This plugin registers a simple custom post type for staff.
 I wrote it for WordCamp Nashville 2014.

 If your site is running a Genesis Framework child theme, this plugin includes a template for the archive page.
 If you're not running the Genesis Framework, you can create your own templates for these in your theme.
-If you don't like my templates, comment out lines 52 and 73 in simple-staff.php file.
+If you don't like my templates, comment out lines 80 and 101 in simple-staff.php file.
 This will remove the style, script, and template loaded by the plugin.

+Alternatively, if you are running a Genesis Framework child theme and want to make your own template, the plugin now handles this better.
+Add your template (archive-staff.php or single-staff.php) to your theme and the plugin will use that instead of its own template, so you don't need to comment out any lines at all.

 Demo: http://milne.robincornettcreative.com/staff/